 As any credible scholar will point out, these verses were inconsistent with the legal practice that actually occurred in OT culture.
 What often took place was the practice of ransoming: the monetary payment for one’s crimes.
 One who committed, for example, one of the crimes above would be considered to forfeit his son’s life.
 However, it did not mean his son was executed, rather, the offender could ransom his son’s life by making a payment and/or agreeing to an alternative (often less severe) punishment.
 This was usually decided by the courts.

-But why would ancient literature contain this harsh language to begin with?
+But why would ancient literature contain this harsh language, to begin with?
 If they’re not to be literally enforced, what are they for?
 Scholars such as Joe Sprinkle recognize this language as that used in Exodus as “hyperbole to underscore the seriousness of negligence which threatens the life of another human being.”
 This language was used to emphasize the seriousness of the crime, and to provide easy recollection due to its overly dramatic nature.
+The best way to put it is that these laws were didactic rather than prescriptive.
+They taught moral principles with examples, however, the examples themselves were not the written “letter of the law” the same way ours are today.

-Here’s a more detailed analysis by Matthew Flannagan (one of my sources).
+Here’s a more detailed analysis by Matthew Flannagan.